xmartlabs/PagerTabStripView/README.md

                     }
 			}
 		}
-        .pagerTabStripViewStyle(.barButton(indicatorBarColor: .gray, tabItemSpacing: 0, tabItemHeight: 50))
+        .pagerTabStripViewStyle(.barButton(tabItemSpacing: 15,
+					   tabItemHeight: 50,
+	    			           indicatorView: {
+            				   	Rectangle().fill(.blue).cornerRadius(5)
+            				   }))
 	}
 }
 ```

-In this example, we add some settings like the tab bar height, indicator bar color and indicator bar height.
+In this example, we add some settings like the tab bar height, indicator view and indicator bar height.
 Let's watch how it looks!

 <div style="text-align:center">
     <img src="Example/Media/addPagerSettings.gif">